Life with Ehlers Danlos Syndrome...Who knows where it's going to go, but my goal is to make this a positive, empowering and honest place.

 I choose not to always go out with the girls, or do something that requires a lot of walking around.
 It always results in needing to take the weekend to recover (even if there isn't alcohol involved) and I feel like I missed out on life when I'm stuck in bed.
 I do choose to ride my bike, it's something that makes me very happy, it's healthy and it's freedom.
 Those are things that empower me.
 I haven't gotten any injuries from it *knock on wood* and feel great afterwords.

+I choose not to eat food that makes me feel sick (most of the time).
+I choose to participate in activities and work that will probably result in an injury.
+Why?
 To put it this way, I don't want to look back on life and regret not taking advantage of those opportunities.
 What if we took them on and stayed fine?
 What if we didn't take them and ended up in worse shape?
 We just don't know, and there's no way to know.
 Well, unless it's something like skydiving without a parachute.

 I had to give up kayaking last summer and this summer will probably be the last summer of canoeing.
 I've been paddling with dislocating shoulders for the last 7 years.
 Was it a good idea ?
 Sure it was!
 I've had an innumerable amount of priceless experiences, none of which I would trade for a million dollars.
 Who else can say they've taken a canoe on the subway, paddled down the river just off the subway station, into white-water and then to calm water on the lake while watching an air-show over-head ?
 There's also nothing else like throwing your camping gear in a canoe and paddling into the middle of no-where, just you, your friends and nature.
 I've never had any big injuries from paddling, no more than sore tight muscles and the odd dislocation.
 That was until last summer, but still no regrets.

+Do I regret going to the climbing gym even though it was probably one of the worst things for me?
+Not one bit.
+I saw it as an opportunity to test limits, and see how far I could push myself.
 I also know that I need to call it quits for myself, when I feel like it's time.
 I always know that I tried as hard as I could to keep going, and had a blast doing it.
 When it hurts too much and stops being fun, then I walk away.

 When I started with Taiko, a lot of people thought it wasn't a good idea.
 They thought I would hurt myself even more, and that I would be setting myself up for disappointment.
 I've had to adapt a few things, and will need to keep changing things up to make it work for me.
 I have loved every second of Taiko and will keep playing until I can't do it anymore just like everything else.